fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 Once the computation is successful, the data streaming routes to the client.
 On-client request fulfillment, a proof of delivery is generated containing cryptographically secured metadata about the original request, any parts involved and the resources consumed.

-The Acknowledgement Deliveries are stored locally in the participating node memory pools, rolled-up to the protocol consensus at the end of each Epoch.
+The Delivery Acknowledgements are stored locally in the participating node memory pools, rolled-up to the protocol consensus at the end of each Epoch.
 This agreement forms by a random committee of any healthy Nodes that use the information provided to reward the Nodes fairly.

 ## Protocol